Dyan Castillejo

 Dyan Castillejo-Garcia ([dɐˈjan kastilˈjɛho gaɾˈsɪa]; born September 15, 1965), commonly known by her maiden name, Dyan Castillejo, is a Filipino former tennis player and sports reporter.

 Tennis career

 Castillejo represented the Philippines in the Fed Cup ties from 1981 to 1990.
 She also competed in the Asian Games, Southeast Asian Games, Junior Wimbledon and Junior US Open.
 She was also the first Filipino to earn a WTA women's ranking.

-In 2017, Castillejo was conferred the Fed Cup Commitment Award, an award given to players that has played at least 20 World Group ties or 40 ties in any level, by the International Tennis Federation.
-She was the first Filipino to be given with the distinction.
+In 2017, Castillejo was conferred the Fed Cup Commitment Award, an award given to players that has played at least 20 World Group ties or 40 ties at any level, by the International Tennis Federation.
+She was the first Filipino to be given the distinction.

 Post-playing career

 Castillejo has worked as a sports interviewer for ABS-CBN Sports, interviewing Manny Pacquiao and his Mexican opponents.
 She is also host for a number of TV programs such as The World Tonight, Gym Team, The MBA-Beat, TV Patrol, and Sports Unlimited.
+She regularly covers the annual Miss Universe pageant for ABS-CBN.